Skip to main content

 • section 4

-It is less likely that adult mental health practitioners from the adult access team will be included in planned Mental Health Act assessments for children and young people as these should be provided by CAMHS community and tier 4 staff however these would include the following:
+It is less likely that adult mental health practitioners from the adult access team will be included in planned Mental Health Act assessments for children and young people as these should be provided by children and adolescent mental health services (CAMHS) community and tier 4 colleagues however these would include the following:

 • section 5(2)